 ACCOUNTS DUE: Money owed should be paid promptly.
 The loaned money is school money and must be strictly accounted for by law.
 All buildings within the LaBrae Local School District follow a procedure of not issuing report cards when students have accounts due.
-If workbook fees present a hardship for the family, please contact the teacher so other arrangements can be made.
-ALL STUDENT FEES (CAFETERIA, WORKBOOKS/SUPPLIES, FUNDRAISER, ETC.) MUST BE PAID IN FULL FOR A STUDENT TO BE ELIGIBLE TO ATTEND FIELDTRIPS and EXTRA CURRICULAR ACTIVITIES.
+ALL STUDENT FEES (PAST DUE WORKBOOK/TECHNOLOGY, LIBRARY BOOK, FUNDRAISER, ETC.) MUST BE PAID IN FULL FOR A STUDENT TO BE ELIGIBLE TO ATTEND FIELDTRIPS and EXTRA CURRICULAR ACTIVITIES.
 Please note that unpaid student fees are cumulative across grades K-12 and must be paid in full before a student can participate in graduation or receive final transcripts/diploma.